ASMIftekhar/VSGNet/README.md

 bash download_data.sh
 ```
 You need to have wget and unzip packages to execute this script.
 Alternatively you can download the data from [here](https://drive.google.com/drive/folders/1J8mN63bNIrTdBQzq7Lpjp4qxMXgYI-yF?usp=sharing).
 If you execute the script then there will be two folders in the directory "All\_data" and "infos".
 This will take close to 10GB space.
 This contains both of the datasets and all the essential files.
+Also, if you just want to work with v-coco, download "All_data_vcoco" from the link.

 Inside the All\_data folder you will find the following subdirectories.